What to Do With an Old and Unfinished Probate Administration

 - If there are assets in the estate or if there were assets previously that are now gone, the probate court will want an explanation as to what happened.

 - The personal representative could face sanctions if they did not properly safeguard the estate during probate.

-While closing an old probate may seem like it should be simple, it is important to seek guidance from an experienced attorney in order to avoid any potential liability or other issues.
+While closing old probate may seem like it should be simple, it is important to seek guidance from an experienced attorney in order to avoid any potential liability or other issues.
 We can help protect your legal rights.
-We encourage you to learn more by checking out our client testimonials today.